Preston Landes: He Bought 40 Houses at Once… Without Even Seeing Them | DSH #1629

 again,

-I guess I would like to jump into the light things about the business.
-Yeah, which is.
+I guess I would like to jump into the light things about the business, which is probably talk about that.
+Yeah, yeah, that'd probably be a good thing to talk about and let everyone know.

-in essence, Section 8 is something that even if, let's say,
+in essence, Section 8 is something that, even if, let's say,

 worst, worst case scenario, Section 8 ends next year.